 - The minimum and maximum energy consumption values corresponding to the minimum and maximum EC index values respectively, based on an implementation-specific mapping rule, which is unified within a defined area; and

 - The recommended time interval within which an NG-RAN node selects an implementation-specific time window for averaging of the measurements of the NG-RAN node's consumed energy.

+- The Job Type with value “Immediate MDT and Logged MDT (X)” (FFS) for continuous MDT collection.

+- The temporary UE identifier for trace correction in TCE.

 <End of change>